Full employment: United States

 As economics supplanted political economy, the meaning of full employment shifted from decent jobs for all to a macroeconomic variable of unemployment.
 The United States is, as a statutory matter, committed to full employment; the government is empowered to effect this goal.
 The relevant legislation is the Employment Act (1946), initially the "Full Employment Act," later amended in the Full Employment and Balanced Growth Act (1978).
-The 1946 act was passed in the aftermath of World War II, when it was feared that demobilization would result in a depression, as it had following World War I in the Depression of 1920–21, while the 1978 act was passed following the 1973–75 recession and in the midst of continuing high inflation.
+The 1946 act was passed in the aftermath of World War II, when it was feared that demobilization would result in a depression, as it had following World War I in the Recession of 1920–21, while the 1978 act was passed following the 1973–75 recession and in the midst of continuing high inflation.

 The law states that full employment is one of four economic goals, in concert with growth in production, price stability, balance of trade, and budget, and that the US shall rely primarily on private enterprise to achieve these goals.
 Specifically, the Act is committed to an unemployment rate of no more than 3% for persons aged 20 or over, and not more than 4% for persons aged 16 or over (from 1983 onwards), and the Act expressly allows (but does not require) the government to create a "reservoir of public employment" to affect this level of employment.
 These jobs are required to be in the lower ranges of skill and pay so as to not draw the workforce away from the private sector.

 However, since the passage of this Act in 1978, the US has, as of 2017, only briefly achieved this level of employment on the national level in the late 1990s, though some states have neared it or met it, nor has such a reservoir of public employment been created.